codeforpdx/recordexpungPDX/doc/docker.md

     docker swarm init

-To start the containers, do:
+To build and start the containers, do:

     make dev

-This builds the docker images that contain the different app components, then launches the docker stack by instantiating a docker service (which wraps one or more containers) from each component image.
+This builds the docker images that contain the different app components, then launches the docker stack by instantiating a docker service (which wraps one or more replicated containers) from each component image.
 While the dev stack is running, each service is accessible in the dev environment at `localhost:<port>`, at the exposed ports defined in the docker-compose.dev.yml file.

 To see which containers are running: